scratch-bug/scratch_fuzzilli/README.md

 # Scratch Fuzzilli

-A state guided fuzzer that improves on the existing Fuzzilli (https://github.com/googleprojectzero/fuzzilli)
+A state aware fuzzer that improves on the existing Fuzzilli (https://github.com/googleprojectzero/fuzzilli)

 ## Usage